RealLcz/Awesome-Unsupervised-Reinforcement-Learning-with-LLMs/README.md

 [Can Large Reasoning Models Self-Train?](https://arxiv.org/pdf/2505.21444)  [![GitHub Repo stars](https://img.shields.io/badge/Github-Repo-blue?logo=github)](https://github.com/tajwarfahim/srt)

 Arxiv 2025-05-27.
 This paper introduces SRT, a voting mechanism similar to TTRL.
+Differently, it demonstrates several problems of limitations of such methods(SRT, TTRL):Long-time training will lead to reward hacking.
+To deal with this problem, this paper introduces six ways to counter with it.